 This isolation and poverty of the ghettos of NYC gave way to innovation and creativity.
 An autonomy developed in these blighted areas that refused to remain confined to the ghetto.
 The black out in the summer of 1977 created an opportunity for many a ghetto youth to liberate two turntables and a microphone, as well as a mixer, a PA system and a bunch of records.
 Graffiti artist created flyers for illegal park jams that stole electricity from street lights to power turntables and sound systems.
 The modern day graffiti explosion that left shrapnel on trains, buses, trucks and walls as reminder of who and what was left behind.
 It was a reminder both to those that who had grown out of their idealism and grown away from their militancy as well as those who wanted to further exile these problem communities, so that they could forget.
 B-Boys and B-girls took over street corner plaza train stations with cardboard mats or stolen pieces of linoleum flooring to break dance.
 Boomboxes went off on street corner park subway stations like portable protracted explosions.

-NYC in the 80′s is where i grew up.
-The Nuyorican Poets had already rican-structed and rican-figured the written and spoken word, smacking Hip-Hop in the ass in order to get it to takes it first breath.
+NYC in the 80’s is where i grew up.
+The Nuyorican Poets had already rican-structed and rican-figured the written and spoken word and The Last Poets and Gil Scott Heron smacked Hip-Hop in the ass in order to get it to takes it first breath.
 That cry was heard in the “outer” boroughs of the Bronx, Brooklyn, Queens and Staten Island and in the “inner” borough of Money Makin’ Manhattan, Hip-hop was spreading to epidemic proportions.
-While the downtown Punk scene looked to Jazz and experimental music to lead it into a new form called No Wave.
-While the nouveau riche Wall Street money flooded the New York art scene making it possible for artists like Jean-Michel Basquiat to go from scrawling cryptic poetry in doorways to selling canvases at the Mary Boone Gallery in Soho.
+While the downtown Punk scene looked to Jazz and experimental music to lead it into a new form called No Wave, i opened my eyes to the possibilities.
+While the nouveau riche Wall Street money flooded the New York art scene making it possible for artists like Jean-Michel Basquiat to go from scrawling cryptic poetry in doorways to selling canvases at the Mary Boone Gallery in Soho, i was absorbing the vibe that anything could happen in New York Shitty…

 This was the NYC i grew up in.
 This was the current of electricity that ran through my formative years.
 Looking back on it now NYC seemed stateless to me.
 No one called the police in NYC because the police were trusted less than the criminals.
 With the criminals you knew what you were getting with the cops it could go either way… In a strange way it was like living in a Dickens novel… “It was the best of times, it was the worst of times….”
 Between the art that people were living and the stateless state of NYC the seeds of anarchism were being sown.